 The Open-Winged Scorpion

-A wife is forced into her husband’s cross-border trafficking business; a fakir is tortured and murdered for not following scriptural norms; a Hindu widow times her evening prayer to the tune of the azaan; a horse-cart driver performs the ritual dance of the horse of Karbala; underwater tigers fight ferociously over a dead body in a river . . .
+The ten stories collected in this volume portray the dreams, hopes, fears and anxieties of their protagonists, brutally exposing their human frailties.
+A wife is forced into her husband’s cross-border trafficking business; a fakir is tortured for not following scriptural norms; a Hindu widow times her evening prayer to the tune of the Muslim azan; a horse-cart driver performs the ritual dance of the horse of Karbala; a part-Muslim part-Hindu man loses his mind over a small plot of farmland ‘owned’ by a dog . . . .
+Enmeshing religion with sexuality, exploring caste hierarchies, and engaging with the nuances of party politics and conflicting ideologies, Bashar brilliantly mines his land for striking narratives and infuses them with remarkable sensuality, lyrical energy, piercing irony and profound philosophy.

 If you are ordering from India, your order will be shipped from Seagull Books, Calcutta.